Looksy-tech/SDK/README_EN.md

 [Looksy] WooCommerce product marked
 ```

-If the message is missing, check that:
+If the message is missing, check the following:

 - the snippet is activated;
 - `Run snippet everywhere` is selected;
-- you are on a product page;
+- you are viewing an actual product page;
 - the product has a main image;
 - the store is not in `Coming Soon` mode;
 - for testing, you can add `data-debug="true"` to the SDK tag.

-If this message appears:
+If you see this message:

 ```text
 [Looksy] WooCommerce product image not found
 ```

-the theme uses non-standard image markup.
-In this case, use manual product markup or configure a custom selector.
+then the theme uses non-standard image markup.
+In that case, you need manual product markup or a custom selector setup.

 ### 7. How to enable and disable debug mode